nasa/Common-Metadata-Repository/resources/docs/rest-api/index.md

 # OUS Resources

-This is the part of the REST API responsible for creating OPeNDAP-compatible query URLs (intended to be sent to a deployed OPeNDAP service).
-The name "OUS" (OPeNDAP URL Service) was used in the prototype for this service, and the acronym for that name has carried through.
+This is the part of the REST API responsible for creating Service-Bridge-compatible query URLs (intended to be sent to a deployed Service-Bridge service).
+The name "OUS" (OPeNDAP URL Service) was used in the prototype for this service, and that name has carried through here.

 ## Tag Associations